 Ponder that for a moment.

 Jesus loved His followers enough to disappoint them, to allow them to question His power and to struggle against their own expectations, in order that they could experience true joy in the long term.

 Jesus is willing to disappoint you for the same reason.

 Question: What disappointments have you experienced from God that ended up becoming blessings?
 You can leave a comment by clicking here.

-Post adapted from Wayne Stiles, Walking in the Footsteps of Jesus: A Devotional Journey Through the Lands and Lessons of Christ (Ventura, CA: Regal, 2008).
-Used by permission.
+This post comes from Wayne’s book, Walking in the Footsteps of Jesus: A Journey Through the Lands and Lessons of Christ.